 Economics is defined as the branch of knowledge that deals with all the economic aspects of human lives how goods and services are produced and manufactured, distributed and consumed.
 Sociology on the other hand basically deals with the social lives of human beings cultural, legal, and political aspects of human lives and the social interaction and relationship involved within it.

 The major differences between sociology and economics are:

-Economics deals and covers only the economic relations concerning people and forms only one aspect of man’s social life.
-It is concerned with studying man in accordance with wealth, how man acquires and disposes of it.
-It studies the relations and factors which are purely economic.
-Factors such as the price, supply, demands of goods and services, elasticity of the products and how these factors contribute to the fluctuation of the products and services in the market are the basic knowledge of economics.
+Economics only deals with and covers economic relations between people, and it is only one aspect of man’s social life.
+It is concerned with studying man in accordance with wealth, how he acquires and disposes of it.
+It studies relations and factors that are purely economic.
+The basic knowledge of economics includes factors such as price, supply, demand, and elasticity of goods and services, as well as how these factors contribute to the fluctuation of goods and services in the market.

 In economics, man is the main subject of interest.
-Economics studies humans as an economic being and therefore is very concrete.
-It does not have much scope in comparison to sociology because the economics just covers the economic relation of man.
+Economics studies humans as economic beings and therefore is very concrete.
+It does not have much scope in comparison to sociology because the economics just covers the economic relations between men.

 Sociology, on the other hand, deals with the social aspect of man, the diverse patterns of interactions and relationships people around the globe employ.
 Society is the target of learning and experimenting.
 It is the component of sociology just as individually is to economics.

 Sociology studies human as a social being.
 Within sociology, it covers all the concepts and principles that concern human beings and the societies.
 It studies all the rules and regulation that connects and divide people all over, geography, health care, economic activities, belief systems of every communities, cultures, and tradition, crime and law, politics and all other aspects that is to be dealt with man.All the human activities fall under this branch, therefore, sociology has been drastically growing and expanding for learning and creating infinite knowledge.
 Thus it has a wider scope whereas economics is solely confined to the study of economic structure and relations.